Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 This bug affects the security and privacy that Microsoft’s widely-used BitLocker FDE (full-disk encryption) is supposed to provide.

-Simply put, YellowKey means that anyone using BitLocker in its most popular setup, known as TPM mode, can trivially be bypassed.
+Simply put, YellowKey means that BitLocker in its most popular setup, known as TPM mode, can trivially be bypassed.

 TPM is short for trusted platform module, a dedicated security chip required by Windows 11 to automate various security and cryptographic features in the operating system, including basic BitLocker security.

-Loosely speaking, many companies rely on, and many regulators accept, BitLocker in TPM mode to protect the data on their laptops so that, if they’re stolen, the data is assumed to be inaccessible by the thieves.
+Loosely speaking, many companies rely on, and many regulators accept, BitLocker in TPM mode to protect the data on their laptops so that, if one of those laptops is stolen, the data is assumed to be inaccessible by the thieves.

-That assumption means the lost laptop does not constitute a data breach, and doesn’t need reporting or handling as if it were, which saves time, money, and bad publicity.
+That assumption means the missing laptop does not constitute a data breach, and doesn’t need reporting or handling as if it were, which saves time, money, and bad publicity.

 But, as our recent explainer article shows in numerous video clips, YellowKey allows anyone to bypass TPM-mode BitLocker automatically, in a few seconds, and to read off all the files from the supposedly protected C: drive.